Not for Sale - Charity

 Row 17 (k2tog) 9 times

 Break yarn and thread through stitches.

 If you've used 2 needles, sew up seams to make beanie.

 21 Thelma Crescent

 We do not recommend posting them directly to South Africa as we've had 2 cases where the recipients were told to pay hundreds of rands duty to receive the parcels which they really can't afford.
 We haven't had any issues to date when they've been carried over in people's luggage.

 Due to the amazing response that we've had so far from around the country, we would like to support our New Zealand babies too so will be sending half the beanies collected to South Africa and the other half to South Auckland after discovering that there are still babies going home in just a nappy and a toddlers t-shirt.
 Knitted booties and other baby garments are most welcome too.
 The bulkier clothing will be sent with half the beanies to the South Auckland Health Foundation to go to hospitals in need.

-These can be delivered to Monty's or the South Auckland Health Foundation, Att: Diane McEntee, C Floor, Building 2, Middlemore Hospital.
+These can be delivered to Lisa at the address above or to the South Auckland Health Foundation, Att: Diane McEntee, C Floor, Building 2, Middlemore Hospital.

 And for those of you who either can't knit or have no time to knit but would still like to be involved in this project, we have a team of dedicated knitters who would be very grateful to have any wool donated (4ply or 8ply) in any colour to be able to transform into lovely warm garments for these precious children.

 Please send to one of the addresses above.